 Thank you for visiting our site.
 If you have any questions not answered here send us an email.

 The Odyssey of the Mind team described on this site is the Balsa Build “Structure” team sponsored by the Acton Elementary School in Acton, Maine USA.
-The 2018 team is comprised of 7 4th and 5th grade girls.
-There has been a bit of a buzz about the fact that this all-girl team has taken on a engineering/construction type problem among the options available to choose from.
-This is the second year most of the team members have competed in Odyssey of the Mind’s Problem 4 category, the “Structure” problem although some team members have participated in OM for as many as 4 years.
+This is the third year most of the team members have competed in Odyssey of the Mind’s Problem 4 category, the “Structure” problem although some team members have participated in OM for as many as 4 years.

 So what did the team have to overcome before getting to the point they are now?

 The problems in the Structure category involve building a structure out of balsa wood.
 The structure must weigh no more than 15 grams.
 During the competition the structure is tested to its breaking point by placing weights on top of it until it breaks.
 Points are given based on how much weight the structure holds, but the team must also create other components of their presentation based on the requirements of the problem.
 Points are earned for Creativity, Style (Artistic Presentation), Weight held and other objectives specific to the year’s problem.